ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-planning.md

 The installation of VMware HCX has the following software requirements:
 * vSphere 5.5 U3, or vSphere 6.0u2 or higher.
 * If NSX is used, version 6.2.2 or higher.
 NSX is required for policy migration.
 * To use cross-cloud vMotion, the same affinity restrictions apply across clouds as they do on-premises.
-For more information, see the [VMware EVC and CPU Compatibility FAQ](https://kb.vmware.com/s/article/1005764).
+For more information, see the [VMware EVC and CPU compatibility FAQ](https://kb.vmware.com/s/article/1005764){:external}.

 ## Configuring network connectivity
 {: #hcxclient-planning-config-net}